 Sara Cuono, exhibitions & social media

-Sara is currently completing a BA in Photographic Arts at the University of Westminster.
+Sara holds a BA in Photographic Arts at the University of Westminster, London.
 She mainly works with analogue 35 mm and 120 mm cameras and uses photography as an excuse to explore her inquisitive curiosity.
-Recently she assisted the Photocaptionist with the curation of the exhibition Feminine Masculine: On the Struggle and Fascination of Dealing with the Other Sex, as part of Photo 50 within the London Art Fair.
+She co-edits the Instagram account of the Photocaptionist and she assists with the curation of our exhibitions.
+Recently she worked with our founding director on Feminine Masculine: On the Struggle and Fascination of Dealing with the Other Sex, as part of Photo 50 within the London Art Fair 2016.

 Roger curates the press collection of the Archive of Modern Conflict.
 A lecturer, writer and curator, past awards include the J Dudley Johnston Medal, the Kraszna-Krausz Foundation Book Award and the Maine Golden Light Award for writing on photography.
 His recent projects include the exhibition Cutline: The Photography Archives of The Globe and Mail, the first exhibition of Canadian Photography Institute that launched at Scotiabank Contact Photography Festival in May 2016 and the exhibition and book Amore e Piombo [Love and Lead]: the Photography of Extremes in 1970s Italy, co-curated and co-edited with Federica Chiocchetti for the Archive of Modern Conflict, which explored the ‘viscous mystery’ of the so-called ‘Years of Lead’ in Italy.
 In another life he would have enjoyed being a paparazzo in Fellini’s Rome.